The Benefits of Mobile First Design

 Limited to the smaller space of a smart-phone screen or tablet, developers who utilize this mobile-first approach are inspired to think simple, homing in on the core needs of their consumers without trying to fill in all the white space with fluff.

 In doing so, the method has gained international traction among developers who tout its distinct advantages in terms of maintaining accessibility and high-quality interaction points.
-Put differently, the mobile-first approach helps programmers, coders, and designers elevate their mobile response by concentrating on user story and mobile app functionality, all while removing the common distractions that go with creating a simultaneous desktop platform.
+Put differently, the mobile-first approach helps programmers, coders, and designers elevate their mobile response by concentrating on the user story and mobile app functionality, all while removing the common distractions that go with creating a simultaneous desktop platform.

 The Decline of Desktop

 For some app developers, creating a complementary desktop application for their business just doesn’t make the cut in terms of financial sense—why expand when there’s no value?